 - The niche of the blog

-I personally use Link Assistant for this, because I can categorize the columns of the blogs to match my Google sheet so I can easily export from one to the other.
+I use Link-Assistant for this because I can categorize the columns of the blogs to match my Google sheet so I can easily export from one to the other.

 Your Guest Post Management spreadsheet could be as simple as this:

 Once you are ready, the next step is to start scraping or collecting prospects.
 I use Scrapebox, LinkAssistant, and Manual Prospecting for this.
 If you are going to use LinkAssistant or any other automated software, things are straightforward.
 The only thing that you have to do is to insert your target keywords (related to your website), and the tools will do everything for you.
 In the case that you are using Scrapebox or Manual Outreaching, you will need to use some specific footprints to get more accurate results.
 I will add a download button so that you can see my list of footprints that I had great success using.